Rss Feed

 In the past six months alone, I have had six people begin drinking aloe vera juice to reduce acid reflux symptoms (ranging in severity from a person having been on acid-blockers for 15 years to someone who had been prescribed Prilosec for a chronic cough).
 All six people eliminated their issues 100%.

-My favorite brand to recommend (because not everyone can find whole aloe leaves) is Lily of the Desert.
+My favorite brand of aloe to recommend (because not everyone can find whole aloe leaves) is Lily of the Desert.
 They have the least processed product I can find, and they don’t have a lot of junk added to the juice!
 Look for Lily of the Desert Aloe Juice, Whole Leaf.
 I think the Inner Filet version will work too, but I know for sure the Whole Leaf works.

 Note: I had one person tell me they tried a cheap brand they found in Wal-Mart, and it did not work.
 I’m guessing it was more processed and had more fillers.